 If you can't be bothered to mess around on mobile to get those seven days free (we don't blame you), Surfshark also offers a generous 30-day money-back guarantee, so whichever way you go, you'll be able to get a VPN free trial and test the service out for real.

 If you’re after a genuine VPN free trial and an excellent value product afterwards, Surfshark could be right up your street.

 If you're after a cheap monthly VPN plan to test out a service but want to spend as little as possible to test it out, IPVanish could be right up your street – and performance-wise it impressed in our full IPVanish review.

-If you want a longer plan, you can get the price down to just $2.63 a month, and that's a great price for what used to be one of the more expensive VPN services.
+However, for maximum value, you'll want to go for the one-year plan, which works out at just $2.40 a month, and that's a great price for what used to be one of the more expensive VPN services.

 Outside of pricing, though, IPVanish is a top quality VPN all round.
 You'll get unlimited simultaneous connections so you and everyone in your household can cover every single device, every one of the company's server's is owned and run in-house to avoid third-party intrusion, and it's also good for streaming Netflix.

 For the cheapest way to trial a premium VPN, IPVanish is certainly worth a shot – but do be aware that after your first instalment prices may rise, so make sure you check the details before renewing.

 If you’re after decent speeds for no upfront cost, Hotspot Shield is a great option.
 Although the free version can't access all servers, isn't much good for streaming and lacks some of the features of the paid version – as you’d expect – you’ll still be able to get protected with this VPN’s excellent encryption – check out our Hotspot Shield review for more.

 What stands out about Hotspot Shield’s free trial is that you can stick with it for as long as you want.
 While other trials run out and require you to pay sooner or later, this one can keep you going indefinitely.